Patanjali Ayurved: Fake COVID-19 treatment

 Patanjali Ayurved announced a drug named Coronil for COVID-19 treatment in June 2020, with Ramdev claiming that it cured the disease.
 There was no clinical data to prove that the new drug was effective or even safe; this prompted a social-media backlash which questioned the role of the Ministry of AYUSH.
 Within hours of Coronil's introduction, the ministry issued a statement denying authorisation for the new drug and asking the company to stop selling (and advertising) it until the trial results were examined by medical authorities.
 An official from the ayurved department of the government of Uttarakhand said that the approval application for Coronil had not mentioned COVID-19.

 Laboratory tests showed that the drug did not contain any ingredients which could treat or prevent coronavirus infections.
-The Indian government allowed Patanjali Ayurved to market Coronil as an immunity booster (not a cure), but the Government of Maharashtra has banned the sale of Coronil in the state.
+The Indian government allowed Patanjali Ayurved to market Coronil as an immunity booster (not a cure), but the Government of Maharashtra banned the sale of Coronil in the state.
 First information reports were filed in Bihar and Rajasthan against Ramdev, Balkrishna and others, accusing them of dishonesty and selling fake medicines.
 Patanjali responded to the accusations, saying that they did not violate any procedures before the drug was launched.
 A Madras High Court judge fined the company ₹1000000 for making false claims about the drug, and Patanjali withdrew its claim that Coronil could cure COVID-19.
 The UK drug regulator threatened action if unauthorized products were sold in the UK.

 The government of Maharashtra banned Coronil in the state in June 2020, with home minister Anil Deshmukh threatening the company with legal action if they did not observe the ban.
 The Madras High Court also barred Patanjali Ayurved from using the name "Coronil".
 The court's order came while it heard a suit filed by a Chennai-based firm which said that it had owned the trademark "Coronil" since 1993.
 Making an earlier interim injunction against Patanjali absolute, Madras High Court Justice C. V. Karthikeyan also imposed the fine on the company.
 In his ruling, the judge observed that Patanjali had been "chasing further profits by exploiting the fear and panic among the general public by projecting a cure for the coronavirus when their 'Coronil Tablet' is not a cure".
 Nepal and Bhutan halted the distribution of donated Coronil after orders from their governments to disclose that it was not a medicine to cure COVID-19.